Skip to content

 Prescription hemorrhoid cream - medication rx available online today

 *Prescriptions are provided at the doctor's discretion.
+Many cases of hemorrhoid treatments may be as effective over-the-counter medicines as with prescription medications.
 Learn more about our controlled substances policy and how to save up to 80% with our prescription discount card.
-PlushCare doctors cannot treat all cases of hemorrhoid.
-Our primary care physicians can conduct an initial evaluation of your symptoms but may need to refer you to a specialist or for in-person treatment.
+PlushCare doctors cannot treat all hemorrhoid cases, especially if there may be more serious underlying causes.
+Our primary care physicians can evaluate your symptoms but may refer you to a specialist or for in -person treatment.
 If you are experiencing life-threatening symptoms, seek emergency medical attention immediately.

 Learn about hemorrhoids

-Hemorrhoids, also called piles, are a common problem.
-According to Mayo Clinic, nearly three out of four adults experience hemorrhoids at some point.
+Hemorrhoids, also sometimes called piles, are a common problem.
+According to Mayo Clinic, nearly three out of four adults experience hemorrhoids at some point in their lives.

 Hemorrhoids can develop inside the lower rectum (internal hemorrhoids) or under the skin around the anus (external hemorrhoids).
 Swollen veins can cause mild pain, anal itching, and bleeding.